As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Users can employ certain technologies to address multiple different risks.
 For example, as fatigue is a common secondary risk factor in many hazardous situations, wearables for tracking employee fatigue levels are often present in the graphic.

-This graphic gives an overview of the different technologies available even beyond the industries observed in this report.
-However, as the heavy industries in this study are all unique, we’ve also illustrated efficient technologies and their use cases individually for each industry as well.
+This graphic overviews the technologies available beyond the industries observed in this report.
+However, as the heavy industries in this study are all unique, we've also illustrated efficient technologies and their use cases individually for each industry.
+Adopting the right tools to enhance workplace productivity and security is crucial, ensuring that modern workplaces can efficiently mitigate risks associated with remote work and cyber security challenges.

-Permit to work technology provides access to certain areas or permission to work on certain tasks only to authorised personnel.
-Software can be used to make sure that only people with the required training and certification can perform certain tasks, such as handling dangerous substances.
+Permit-to-work technology provides authorized personnel access to certain areas or permission to work on specific tasks only.
+The software can ensure that only people with the required training and certification can perform particular tasks, such as handling dangerous substances.
+Modern workplaces are being transformed through advanced technologies that enhance energy efficiency and promote sustainable practices, integrating communication tools and IoT devices to improve operational efficiency and foster better collaboration and work-life balance for employees.

-IoT or Internet of Things refers to physical objects, such as connected vehicles, attached with sensors, monitors, and processing software, to connect & send data to other devices via the internet.
-It enables people to monitor the work of machines and equipment remotely and to use automated controls such as off-switches for the entire work environment.
+IoT or Internet of Things refers to physical objects, such as connected vehicles, attached with sensors, monitors, and processing software, to connect & send data to other devices via the Internet.
+It enables people to monitor the work of machines and equipment remotely and to use automated controls such as off switches for the entire work environment.
+Digital services enhance workplace efficiency by improving communication and collaboration through these connected technologies.

-Other trends in manufacturing indicate a multitude of different technology solutions. such as high-technology wearables to monitor workers’ posture and the noise level of the factory floor.
+Other trends in manufacturing indicate a multitude of different technology solutions.
+Examples of these are high-technology wearables to monitor workers' posture and the noise level of the factory floor.
 Another promising possibility is virtual reality programs to train workers to deal with hazardous situations and accidents.
 Getting clothing or body parts entangled in a machine is extremely dangerous.
 Wearable sensors can alert workers if they are standing too close to a device or otherwise not following safety protocols.

 With fatigue-monitoring wearables, workers can have breaks when needed or have high-concentration demanding tasks when they are the most alert, according to the fatigue data.

 According to recent studies and research, there is plenty of room for improvement in safety technology in construction.
-This is because the construction industry generally lags behind other industries in technology adoption.
+This opportunity exists because the construction industry generally lags behind other industries in technology adoption.
 However, the industry can benefit from different technologies in multiple ways, presented in the graphic below.

 Software such as 3D/4D computer-aided design (CAD), building information modeling (BIM), and laser scanning can help identify hazards from afar.